shantammittal/cowinSlotAlert/README.md

 - mvn clean install
 - Change pincode in application.properties to your current location
 - Change age to 18, 45 or "" if you want to search for both group
-- Using Intellij IDE - Run CowinBookingApplication
+- Intellij IDE - Run CowinBookingApplication
-- or java -jar cowinBooking-*.jar
+- java -jar cowinBooking-*.jar